 In this Speed Pod mini-series episode, we talk to Birdsong Publishing Manager Milly Paine to tell us more about, and demystify, the world of music publishing.
 As well as telling us what music publishing is, Milly also enlightens us as to what a publishing manager does, what happens to composers’ music, how they get paid, creative outlets for their music, and how a publishing manager can help a composer’s career to grow.

 Hello and welcome to The Culture Bar, an arts and culture podcast series brought to you by HarrisonParrott.
-In this episode of our speed podcast mini series, we talked to Milly Payne, publishing manager of Birdsong, the music publishing arm of Harrison parrot to find out more about and demystify the world of music publishing.
+In this episode of our speed podcast mini series, we talked to Milly Paine, Publishing Manager of Birdsong, the music publishing arm of Harrison Parrott, to find out more about and demystify the world of music publishing.
 Thank you for joining us today, Milly.

 Milly Paine 00:24